 As a single parent in a full-time degree program, it was challenging balancing academic commitments with child-care responsibilities.
-Khalsa worked hard to achieve a 90 per cent average in her second and third years.
+Khalsa worked hard and achieved a 90 per cent average in her second and third years.

-This June, she graduates with an honors specialization degree in Health Sciences and a minor in Psychology.
+This June, she graduates with an honours specialization degree in Health Sciences and a minor in Psychology.

 Khalsa has been accepted to her first choice, the University of Toronto’s Law School for September.
 She applied to both medical and law schools as she has an equal interest in both areas.
 Khalsa never thought she would be able to accomplish her academic goals until she came to Western.

 She has been an active part of the community since arriving in London and has been a dedicated volunteer at Regional Mental Health London for the last three years.
 It has been an especially meaningful experience as a result of her personal history with mental illness.
 She is also a facilitator for the Leadership Education Program and received the Leadership Educator of the Year award last year for her passion and commitment toward the program.

 Khalsa worked with Youth Opportunities Unlimited through Alternative Spring Break, London, in 2013, and taught English with Outreach 360 through ASB Dominican Republic, in 2014.
 She served as an English conversation circle leader through the International and Exchange Student Centre.